aspnet/Blazor.Docs/docs/dependency-injection.md

 ## Default services

-Blazor provides default services that are automatically added to the service collection of an app.
+Client-side Blazor provides default services that are automatically added to the service collection of an app.
 The following table shows a list of the default services currently provided by Blazor's [BrowserServiceProvider](/api/Microsoft.AspNetCore.Blazor.Browser.Services.BrowserServiceProvider.html).

 | Method       | Description |
 | ------------ | ----------- |
 | [IUriHelper](/api/Microsoft.AspNetCore.Blazor.Services.IUriHelper.html) | Helpers for working with URIs and navigation state (singleton). |
 | [HttpClient](https://docs.microsoft.com/dotnet/api/system.net.http.httpclient) | Provides methods for sending HTTP requests and receiving HTTP responses from a resource identified by a URI (singleton).
 Note that this instance of `HttpClient` uses the browser for handling the HTTP traffic in the background.
 [HttpClient.BaseAddress](https://docs.microsoft.com/dotnet/api/system.net.http.httpclient.baseaddress) is automatically set to the base URI prefix of the app. |

+Server-side Blazor only provides the [IUriHelper](/api/Microsoft.AspNetCore.Blazor.Services.IUriHelper.html) service.

 Note that it is possible to use a custom services provider instead of the default `BrowserServiceProvider` that's added by the default template.
 A custom service provider doesn't automatically provide the default services listed in the table.
 Those services must be added to the new service provider explicitly.